Gonzalo Alassia

-Gonzalo Alassia (born 13 February 2004) is an Argentine professional footballer who plays as a central midfielder for Atlético de Rafaela.
+Gonzalo Alassia (born 13 February 2004) is an Argentine professional footballer who plays as a central midfielder for San Lorenzo.

 Career

 Alassia, after a spell with hometown club Sportivo Suardi, joined the youth ranks of Atlético de Rafaela at the beginning of 2018.
 Having spent two years progressing through their academy, the central midfielder was promoted into Walter Otta's first-team squad in December 2020.
 Alassia made his senior debut on 27 December in a Primera B Nacional home victory over Gimnasia y Esgrima, as he was substituted on in place of Rodrigo Castro with twenty-three minutes remaining.